Welcome to Mira Vista

-No stunting in the garage or fire lane, and common areas.
+No parking in front of the garage doors, fire lanes, and common areas.
 No skateboards, rollerblades, or skates are allowed in the fire lanes or garage parkade.

 Swimming Pool, Hot Tub & Amenities Room

-We have a seasonal swimming pool open from May – September.
+Swimming pool access is seasonal from May to September.
 The hot tub is open throughout the year.
-Please put the hot tub lid back on after use, this will help keep heating costs down.
-Review the “Rules” that we have outlined below with all tenants and visitors.
-Anyone found breaking the rules may be imposed fines and refused further use of this amenity.
-All areas are monitored by several security cameras.
-Use of the pool area when it is closed is strictly prohibited.
+Please lift the hot tub lid and place it into position after use.
+Damage to the cover's Handle Straps is caused by dragging the cover into place.
+Keeping the cover on when the hot tub is not not in use to keep heating costs down.
+Homeowners should review the “Rules” outlined below with tenants and visitors.
+Breach of rules result in fines to Homeowners and further use of the amenities will be denied per Strata Bylaws.
+Use of the pool area when closed is strictly prohibited.
 Children under 14 must be accompanied by an adult.

 Pool & Hot Tub Rules

 The Pool and Hot Tub Areas are for the exclusive use of the Owners, Tenants, their families and Guests.
 These facilities will be governed by the provisions in the bylaws relating to the use of Common Property and by the Rules prescribed by the Council from time to time.

 1. Hours of operation for Pool and Hot Tub: 9:00am – 10:00pm, Monday – Sunday

 2. No lifeguard on duty.
 All persons using the Pool and Hot Tub do so at their own risk.
 Neither the Strata Council nor the Management are liable for accidents or injuries however caused.